- 1. Introduction and Overview

 Owing to traffic problems in Cambridge, the University and Colleges are under an obligation to the local authorities to restrict the use of motor vehicles by students.
 It is an offence against University rules for a student to keep, hire or drive a car or motorcycle within ten miles of Cambridge while in residence in Term or in the Long Vacation without permission.
 The University Motor Proctor may impose a fine of £175 can be imposed by for breaches of this rule.

-An exception may sometimes be made if there are special individual circumstances, or if the vehicle is essential for a University Department or a University or College club or society.
+An exception may occasionally be made if there are special individual circumstances, or, more rarely, if the vehicle is essential for a University Department or a University or College club or society.
 A University Licence is required.
-It is emphasised that undergraduates will have to demonstrate exceptional need and very few licences are granted.
+Undergraduates have to demonstrate exceptional need and very few licences are granted.

 Permission to have a motor vehicle in Cambridge is also, without exception, dependent on suitable arrangements being made with the College for off-street parking, and the Head Porter can advise on this.
 The form to apply for permission to park a vehicle is available from the Porters.
 A charge may also be made for parking each Term.
 Having completed the College process, you will then need to obtain a University Licence.
-To do this you will need a special form, available from the Head Porter.
-This is taken to the Special Pro-Proctor for Motor Vehicles whose office is in the Old Schools, Trinity Lane, and is open during Term only on Mondays and Thursday between 2.00 pm and 4.00 pm (tel: (3)33310; email: firstname.lastname@example.org )
+To do this you will need to complete the application online.
+The application link and guidance about applying are available on the web site of the Special Pro-Proctor for Motor Vehicles.
+Please note that you require a letter of support from your Tutor as part of the application.

 8.4.3 The University Bus Service